 - Expected ')' or missing ) after argument list

 - Perhaps you have left out a comma between array elements, or inserted an unescaped apostrophe in an array element enclosed in single quotes.

-- Expected ']' or missing ] after argument list
+- Expected ']' or missing ] after element list

 - Same as above when using array literal syntax.

-If you are encountering errors when working with object literals perhaps our brief tutorial on the subject would be of assistance.
+If you are encountering errors when working with object literals, perhaps our tutorial on the subject would be of assistance.

 - Some older less robust code may trigger errors when event handlers are activated, for example, when users hover over links set up for use by the code. ^